matthew-brett/barts-setup/barts_setup.md

 front pew, go find one, unplug it, and plug it into to our power extension block.
 Wait for the light on the NODE to stop flashing, at which point it is connected to the Mesh network.

+Plug the ETHERNET HUB power supply into a power extension.
+Connect the ETHERNET HUB and the NODE with an Ethernet cable (maybe the 2 metre blue Ethernet cable).

 ### Projector